Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Put oven rack in middle position and preheat oven to 450°F.

 - While the oven heats, wrap parsley, thyme, and bay leaf in cheesecloth and tie them into a bundle with kitchen string to make a bouquet garni.

 - Spread beef shanks, veal shanks, onions, and carrots in a large flameproof roasting pan, then brown well in the oven, turning occasionally, for about 1 hour.

 - Transfer meat and vegetables to a 6- to 8-quart stockpot.
 Add 2 cups water to roasting pan, then straddle pan across 2 burners and deglaze by boiling over high heat, stirring and scraping up brown bits, 2 minutes.
 Add deglazing liquid to stockpot along with 4 quarts water, celery, salt, and bouquet garni.
 Bring to a boil and skim froth.
 Add remaining 1/2 cup water, then bring mixture to a simmer and skim any froth.

 - Simmer gently, uncovered, skimming froth occasionally, until liquid is reduced to about 8 cups, 3 to 5 hours.

 - Pour stock through a fine-mesh sieve into a bowl, pressing hard on and then discarding solids.
-If using stock right away, skim off and discard fat.
+If using the stock right away, skim off and discard fat.
 If not, cool stock completely, uncovered, then chill, covered (it will be easier to remove fat when chilled).

 4. Tomato (Red Sauce)

 Tomat/tomato contains a few more ingredients but is probably the easiest as far as execution.
 You can’t wreck this one.
 Trust me.
 Some cooks thicken their tomato sauce with a roux, but I prefer slow simmering and allowing the tomato to thicken on its own as some of the liquid evaporates.
 This concentrates the flavor and makes a more pronounced tomato taste.
-The best recipe I have found for this sauce is here from The Spruce.
+The best recipe I have found for this sauce is on The Spruce.

 5. Hollandaise (Butter Sauce)